 Assistant Professor of Law

 Itay Ravid is an Assistant Professor of Law.
 He joins Villanova Law from Stanford Law School where he was a Lecturer in Law and Teaching Fellow for the Stanford Program in International Legal Studies (SPILS).
 Ravid’s main research interests are criminal law and procedure.
 His empirically based scholarship focuses on the connections between criminal law, technology, race and society, with particular attention to the accountability of the criminal justice system in an era of digital democracy.
-His work has been awarded several prizes and was published or is forthcoming in journals such as Southern California Law Review, UC Irvine Law Review, U of Illinois Law Review, Cornell Journal of Law and Public Policy, and Lewis and Clark Law Review, among others.
+His work has been awarded several prizes and was published or is forthcoming in journals such as Southern California Law Review, UC Irvine Law Review, Indiana Law Journal, & U of Illinois Law Review, among others.